 Here is another excellent option for keeping your food cold on the go.
-It is the Dometic RM 2351.
-It is especially convenient because you can use LP gas, AC, or DC to power it.
+The Dometic RM 2193 especially convenient because you can use LP gas, AC, or DC to power it.

-The refrigerator consistently cools, no matter what the temperature is outside.
-The bins on the door are adjustable so that you can arrange your food conveniently for easy access.
+The absorption refrigerator consistently cools, no matter what the temperature is outside.
+Perfect for camper vans and small campers.

 - 3 ways to power

 Dometic CFX 50W 12V Powered Portable Fridge/Freezer

 Dometic is a leading brand in the mini fridge industry, especially when it comes to 12V DC fridges.
 The Dometic CFX 50W 12V Powered Fridge is an excellent choice for anyone who wants plenty of storage space in their refrigerator.
 It has a 40-liter capacity for drinks and food.

 Another great feature of this mini fridge is that you can adjust the temperature down to -7 degrees Fahrenheit.
 If you want to freeze meat, ice cream, or anything else, it’ll cool down in under an hour.
 It’s also very well insulated to maintain the same temperature for as long as possible.

 You’ll also love the low power consumption that you’ll get with this mini fridge.
 It only uses power whenever the interior temperature rises a few degrees, unlike most other fridges that run 24/7.
 This process saves you energy, money, and time.
 It’s also very quiet.